Healthy, Strong Nails: Your Nail Care 101 Guide

 1. Find A Nail Salon That Doesn't Use E-Files

-Seek out a nail salon that works by hand only, where nail shaping and product removal are done with the human touch, not industrial rotary tools.
-Your natural nails will thank you for it.
+Even so, they do exist.
+Seek nail salons where nail shaping and product removal are done with the human touch, not industrial rotary tools.

 2. Commit To Regular Appointments

-Healthy, strong nails aren’t achieved in one session — they’re built through rhythm and repetition.
-Regular appointments allow your nail care specialist to maintain structure, prevent lifting, and monitor the long-term health of your nails as they grow and strengthen over time.
+Regular appointments allow your nail care specialist to maintain progress, prevent lifting, and monitor the long-term health of your nails as they grow and strengthen over time.

 This is especially true if you’re beginning your nail care journey with weak, brittle, or thin nails.
-Restoration happens in layers — each appointment refines, protects, and reinforces the work of the one before it.

-But what you do outside of your appointment matters just as much as what happens during it.
-Daily habits, gentle hand care, and avoiding behaviors that compromise the nail plate all contribute to lasting results.
+Daily habits, gentle hand care, and avoiding behaviors (like picking on your skin) that compromise nails all contribute to lasting results.

 3. Treat Nail Walls and Hangnails — Don't Stop at Cuticle Care